HammadMal/CS491-SehatGuru/backend/README.md

 - After reset, old password should NOT work
 - If old password still works, check server logs for errors
 - Ensure `hashed_password` field is being updated in Firestore

+### Session Not Invalidated After Password Reset
+- All existing tokens should fail with "Your password was changed" message
+- Check that `password_changed_at` field exists and is being updated in Firestore
+- Verify token includes `iat` (issued at) timestamp
+- Run `python test_session_invalidation.py` to verify functionality

+### Datetime Comparison Errors
+If you see `"can't compare offset-naive and offset-aware datetimes"`:
+- This has been fixed in `app/middleware/auth.py`
+- Ensure you have the latest code that handles timezone conversion
+- The fix strips timezone info before comparing timestamps

 ### User Already Exists Error
 - User might exist in Firebase Auth but not Firestore (or vice versa)